-JLegal may collect information about you such as your name, contact details, skills, qualifications, accreditations and your employment history.
+JLegal may collect information that you give us about yourself such as your name, contact details, skills, qualifications, accreditations and your employment history.
 We may also collect other types of your personal information such as references and employment objectives during the course of dealing with you, for example if you are considered for a particular employment position.
 Where practical, the purpose for which we collect personal information and the consequences of not providing it will be made clear at the time of collection.

 When you visit our websites, you consent to the use, collection and/or disclosure using your personal information for any or all of the following purposes:

 - registering or subscribing to our services or requesting further services on any of our websites;